E. Ray Goetz: Life and career

-Goetz's younger sister Dorothy married Irving Berlin in 1912, but died from typhoid fever contracted during their honeymoon; she was 20 years old at the time of her death.
-The two men remained friends after her death, and their collaborations include the 1912 song "Alexander's Bagpipe Band"; a parody of Berlin's 1911 tune "Alexander's Ragtime Band".
+Goetz's younger sister Dorothy married Irving Berlin in 1912.
+She died from typhoid fever contracted during their honeymoon.
+She was 20 years old at the time of her death.
+The two men remained friends after her death, and their collaborations include the 1912 song "Alexander's Bagpipe Band", a parody of Berlin's 1911 tune "Alexander's Ragtime Band".

 Goetz was a charter member of ASCAP in 1914.

-Goetz served as the lyricist for the Ringling Bros. and Barnum & Bailey Circus from 1951 through 1954.
-He worked with circus bandmaster Merle Evans and John Ringling North; the latter of whom wrote many of the tunes to which Goetz set words in addition to serving as President of the circus.
+Goetz served as the lyricist for the Ringling Bros. and Barnum & Bailey Circus from 1951 through to 1954.
+He worked with circus bandmaster Merle Evans and John Ringling North.
+North wrote many of the tunes to which Goetz set words, in addition to serving as President of the circus.
 Goetz and Ringling North's songs were featured in The Greatest Show On Earth (1952) and in live performances during the 1950s.

 Goetz was married three times.
 His first marriage was to Elizabeth Leyland with whom he had a daughter.
 His second marriage to Ethel Johnson ended in divorce in April 1918.
 On 24 October 1918 Goetz was married to actress Irène Bordoni.
 They were divorced on November 6, 1929.

 Goetz died on his 68th birthday on June 12, 1954 in Greenwich, Connecticut.
 Some of his songs were used posthumously in the 1975 Broadway musical Doctor Jazz.

 Composer and lyricist

 Songs

 Goetz published more than 500 songs during his career.
 His 1911 song "Toddling The Todalo" which he authored with composer Alfred Baldwin Sloane for the musical The Hen-Pecks became a hit song for vaudeville star Blossom Seeley.
 In 1916 he and Edgar Leslie co-authored the lyrics to the popular song "For Me and My Gal" with George W. Meyer serving as composer.
 A hit with the public, it later inspired the 1942 film For Me and My Gal in which the song was sung by Judy Garland and Gene Kelly.

-Also in 1916, Goetz co-authored the Hawaiian inspired song "Yaaka Hula Hickey Dula" with Joe Young and Pete Wendling which became a hit song for Al Jolson in the musical Robinson Crusoe, Jr. and a best selling single for Columbia Records.
+Also in 1916, Goetz co-authored the Hawaiian inspired song "Yaaka Hula Hickey Dula" with Joe Young and Pete Wendling, which became a hit song for Al Jolson in the musical Robinson Crusoe, Jr. and a best selling single for Columbia Records.
 Also successful, was the 1923 song "Who'll Buy My Violets?" which Goetz authored for the 1923 musical Little Miss Bluebeard.
 He also wrote several songs with George Gershwin for Irene Borodini in that stage work.